 Legal aid resources offer free, sliding scale or low cost advice, assistance or representation to people who cannot otherwise afford legal counsel.
 Self help centers can give you guidance and acquaint you with the law.
-For some services, you must qualify financially.
-This list has resources that are general in scope.
-See the Subject Index which focuses on specific areas of law, such as problems with disability discrimination, protection of the elderly, expungement or legal issues effecting the LGBT community.
+For some services, clients must qualify financially.
+See the Subject Index for specific areas of law, such as problems with disability discrimination, protection of the elderly, expungement or legal issues effecting the LGBT community.

-ABA Free Legal Answers - provides legal advice and assistance for civil legal questions, not criminal.
-You must qualify financially for this service.
+LA.
+Free Legal Answers - provides legal advice and assistance for civil legal questions.
+Clients must qualify financially for this service.

 Legal Aid Area Directory - provides a list of free legal assistance and/or representation in civil cases to low-income residents.

-LouisianaLawHelp.org - is an online guide for free legal help in Louisiana, but also has basic information about legal rights, court information, forms, legal self-help resources, links to social service agencies, and more.
+LouisianaLawHelp.org - an online guide for free legal help in Louisiana, including referrals, court information, forms, social service agencies, and more.

 National Women’s Law Center - provides representation in a small number of civil cases but they also provide information, guidance and referrals for issues involving sex discrimination.
 Submit a form online for assistance.